pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 **Request verification**

-Because Pomerium handles each request before forwarding it, the upstream service can verify that Pomerium processed and authorized the request according to the rules defined in the route's authorization policy.
+The presence of the JWT assertion header confirms that the request originates from Pomerium, where the user was authenticated and the request was authorized in accordance with the route policy.

 :::note